llm

 Grok, an Elon Musk's brainchild, is integrated with X (formerly Twitter) and incorporates information from posts and comments in X into its answers.
 Grok-1 is open-source; you can download the code from GitHub.

-The latest Grok family generation includes the commercial Grok-2 and Grok-2 mini and is anticipated for release soon.
+The latest Grok family generation includes the commercial Grok-2.
+The Grok-2 mini is to be released soon.
 Currently, only the Beta version is accessible on the xAI console.

 The website claims X Grok 2 Beta AI supports many languages, but their number is undisclosed.
 Obviously, the model can speak English.